wd5gnr/1802black/readme.md

 * Y - Write 1K RAM to Intel hex file (hint, you can delete all the zero lines and keep the last EOF line using a text editor)
 * \\ - Enter monitor mode.
 This is a meta-monitor running in the host Arduino.
 See section below for more details

+Remember, you can issue any of these commands from the meta-monitor by using a period.
+So .; toggles tracing or .! shows the displays.

 Using the Serial Port from an 1802 Program
 ===
 In addition, you can write to the terminal from 1802 code at port 1.
 If you